Informal and Privatized Transit: Incentives, Efficiency and Coordination: Related Literature

-Our work also contributes to the literature on quantifying efficiency losses from decentralized, selfish agent behavior via price of anarchy (PoA) bounds~\citep{poa-utility-dario,bitar-electricity-poa,roughgarden2005selfish}.
-We extend this line of work, typically focused on a single class of strategic agents (e.g., commuters in routing games), to informal transit systems, where service provision and rider demand are jointly shaped by the strategic actions of both drivers and riders.
-Related work on informal transit systems considers two-sided incentives but rely primarily on numerical comparisons rather than PoA bounds~\citep{CHAVIS2013277,SANGVERAPHUNSIRI20221}, while others focus on equilibrium computation without efficiency comparisons~\citep{fernandez-1992}.
+Our work also extends the PoA literature on efficiency losses from selfish behavior~\citep{roughgarden2005selfish}, typically focused on a single class of strategic agents (e.g., commuters in routing games), to informal transit systems, where service provision and demand are jointly shaped by the strategic actions of both drivers and riders.
+Related work on informal transit systems considers two-sided incentives but relies primarily on numerical comparisons rather than PoA bounds~\citep{CHAVIS2013277,SANGVERAPHUNSIRI20221}, while others focus on equilibrium computation without efficiency comparisons~\citep{fernandez-1992}.
 In contrast, we derive explicit PoA bounds, which, to our knowledge, are the first such results for informal transit systems.

 A key component of our framework is Vickrey’s bottleneck model~\citep{vickrey1969congestion}, which we adapt to study the rider-side decision of our framework, where we treat waiting time for informal transit akin to queuing delay at a bottleneck~\citep{KRAUS2002170}.
-Moreover, in line with prior extensions of the bottleneck model, we incorporate outside options~\citep{d0907f84-e14a-3d98-ad20-759f41491d6e,GONZALES20121519}, allowing riders to forgo transit when queuing delays become large.
+Moreover, in line with prior extensions of the bottleneck model, we incorporate outside options~\citep{d0907f84-e14a-3d98-ad20-759f41491d6e,GONZALES20121519,jalota2026simplevsoptimalcongestion}, allowing riders to forgo transit when queuing delays become large.
 Despite these similarities, unlike existing bottleneck-based models that focus exclusively on rider behavior under fixed service capacities, we embed bottleneck-style rider behavior within a two-sided informal transit system in which service capacities and outcomes are endogenously determined by the strategic interaction between riders and profit-maximizing drivers.